 My mom is the homemade ice cream cake champ.
 Growing up, she would make her signature homemade ice cream cake for my dad, sister and I for our birthdays, and always let us choose the ice cream flavor.
-Sometimes she’d mix in surprises like peanut butter cups, chocolate chunks, or my favorite—globs of peanut butter.
+Sometimes she would mix other surprises into the ice cream, such as peanut butter cups, chocolate chunks, or my favorite—globs of peanut butter.

-When making this homemade ice cream cake, you have the option to use any dairy-free ice cream flavor of your choice.
+When making this paleo ice cream cake, you have the option to use your ice cream flavor of choice.
 There are quite a few coconut milk ice cream flavor options now at speciality grocery stores, and almond ice “creme” is also making its way onto shelves.

 Now, to use one of my dad’s favorite birthday quotes… Let them eat cake!

 This simple homemade ice cream cake layers brownie, ice cream, and whipped coconut cream.
-It’s the perfect indulgent treat, and suitable for people who are dairy-free and gluten-free!
+It’s the perfect indulgent treat that’s completely paleo!

 - 1 (16 ounce jar) creamy almond butter